MBDesu/vsav_training_MAME/README.md

 | Jedah     | Fetus of God            |
 | Random    | Random (default)        |

-### Development
+# Development

 If you wish to contribute, feel free to download this repository and contribute however you like.
-I strongly recommend picking up my [mame-lua](https://github.com/MBDesu/mame-lua) [LuaLS](https://github.com/LuaLS) library addon and using both.
+I strongly recommend picking up my [LuaLS](https://github.com/LuaLS) library addon [mame-lua](https://github.com/MBDesu/mame-lua) (along with LuaLS itself).
+It provides type definitions for MAME's Lua API.